-Blood circulation Learn more about peripheral arterial disease (circulation problems) Results Risk leve No circulation problems (see below for examples of circulation problems) Left foot Right foot Low Circulation problems, such as: Legs hurt when you walk, and pain goes away when you rest Left foot Right foot One foot that feels colder than the other Left foot Right foot Leg or foot pain that disturbs your sleep Left foot Right foot High Foot looks pale, discolored, purple, or blue Left foot Right foot Loss of hair on the legs or foot Left foot Right foot Cold, white, or painful foot or toes Urgent d out your overall risk level.
-This is the highest risk identified for any area. e 2 low risk areas, 3 moderate risk areas, and 1 high risk area, your overa My overall risk level is: OLow OModerate OHigh OUrgent II risk is high. are more likely to have foot problems if you use tobacco or if you have: high blood pressure high blood sugars high cholesterol k with your healthcare provider about your levels and about cutting down a and quitting tobacco
+Blood circulation Learn more about peripheral arterial disease (circulation problems) Results Risk leve No circulation problems (see below for examples of circulation problems) Left foot Right foot Low Circulation problems, such as: Legs hurt when you walk, and pain goes away when you rest Left foot Right foot One foot that feels colder than the other Left foot Leg or foot pain that disturbs your sleep Left foot Right foot Foot looks pale, discolored, purple, or blue Left foot Right foot High Loss of hair on the legs or foot Left foot Right foot Cold, white, or painful foot or toes Left foot Right foot Urgent

+Find out your overall risk level.
+This is the highest risk identified for any area.
+For example, if you have 2 low risk areas, 3 moderate risk areas, and 1 high risk area, your overall risk is high.